Bill to penalize social media censorship introduced in Senate

-Harrisburg, Pa. – Social media sites that stifle or censor free speech could face civil penalties under proposed legislation introduced on Thursday.
+Harrisburg, Pa. – Social media sites that censor free speech could face civil penalties under a Senate bill introduced on Thursday.

-Under the measure, users whose content is purposely deleted or disfavored via an algorithm could sue social media sites for damages, including for statutory damages up to $75,000.
+Under the measure, users whose content is purposely deleted or disfavored via a social media site's algorithm could sue for damages, including statutory damages up to $75,000.

+The bill would fine a social media company $100,000 per day if found to be censoring a political candidate for statewide office.
+The company would be required to disclose their algorithmic bias for or against a political candidate as a campaign contribution.

 Hate speech would be protected from social media censorship under S.B.
 604.